idirlab/freebases/Datasets/README.md

 ![This is an image](https://github.com/idirlab/freebases/blob/main/Datasets/DatasetsStatistics.png?raw=true)

-If you need to remove all the reverse triples as well as all the CVT nodes, you can use FB1 dataset.
+If you need to remove all the reverse triples as well as all the CVT nodes, you can use dataset FB1.

-To keep the reverse triples but to remove the CVT nodes, you can use FB2 dataset.
+To keep the reverse triples but to remove the CVT nodes, you can use dataset FB2.

-To keep the CVT nodes but to remove the reverse triples, you can use FB3 dataset.
+To keep the CVT nodes but to remove the reverse triples, you can use dataset FB3.

-To keep both CVT nodes and reverse triples, you can use FB4 dataset.
+To keep both CVT nodes and reverse triples, you can use dataset FB4.

 For each dataset, we made three kinds of files available:
 - Metadata files: